1954 Cincinnati Bearcats football team

-Joe Miller led the team with 717 rushing yards (an average of 7.54 yards per carry) and 66 points scored on 11 rushing touchdowns.
+Fullback Joe Miller led the team with 717 rushing yards (an average of 7.54 yards per carry) and 66 points scored on 11 rushing touchdowns.
 The team's other statistical leaders included Mike Murphy with 764 passing yards and Ferd Maccioli with 179 receiving yards.

-In January 1955, the team's head coach, Sid Gillman, resigned to become the head coach of the Los Angeles Rams in the National Football League.
+In January 1955, Gillman resigned as Cincinnati's head coach to become the head coach of the Los Angeles Rams.
 In six years at Cincinnati, Gillman compiled a 50–13–1 record.